 Unusual Options Activity Insight: SPDR S&P Regional Banking ETF

-Shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $63.87.
+Shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $62.55.

 - Option Type: SWEEP